artghieri/The-C-Language/c.md

   return 0;
 }
 ```
-> *In this example was declared three integer data type variables which were used to store three values: a, b and sum.*
+> *In this example was declared three integer data type variables - a, b and sum - which were used to store three values*

 #